aRustyDev/infosec-sample-scenarios/labs/lab-01/01-nmap-scanning.md

 - -sU: UDP
     * works by sending a UDP packet to every targeted port.
     * UDP scanning is generally slower and more difficult than TCP.
-- -sN: TCP NULL
-    * Doesnt set ANY TCP flags
-    * Using NULL flags (NO FLAGS set) can help determine if a port is open or not.
-    * any packet not containing SYN, RST, or ACK bits will result in a returned RST if the port is closed and no response at all if the port is open
-    * Does the same thing as `sF` & `sX`
-- -sF: TCP FIN
-    * Just Sets the FIN flag
-    * Using FIN flag can help determine if a port is open or not.
-    * any packet not containing SYN, RST, or ACK bits will result in a returned RST if the port is closed and no response at all if the port is open
-    * Does the same thing as `sX` & `sN`
-- -sX: TCP XMAS
-    * Sets FIN, PSH, & URG TCP flags.
-    * Using FIN flag can help determine if a port is open or not.
-    * any packet not containing SYN, RST, or ACK bits will result in a returned RST if the port is closed and no response at all if the port is open
-    * Does the same thing as `sF` & `sN`
-- -sA: TCP ACK
-    * This sets the TCP ACK flag.
-    * This would normally be used to test for statefulness of a firewall.
-If a firewall is stateful, it would not let random TCP ACKs through, but a stateless would.
-        - This can be useful if an attacker wants to interact with machines that are behind a firewall

 ### Service & Version Detection
 - -sV: Version Detection